 “a vehicle which is self-propelled and capable of transporting a person or persons or any material or any permanently or temporarily affixed apparatus…”

-As per this definition, the vehicle must be self-propelled and have the ability to carry a person or multiple people.
-As most bikes are not self-propelled, and require human assistance to get moving, a bike is not considered a motor vehicle under this definition.
+As per this definition, the vehicle must be self-propelled and can carry a person or multiple people.
+As most bikes are not self-propelled and require human assistance to get moving, a bike is not considered a motor vehicle under this definition.

 The Illinois Combined Statutes also defines motor vehicles for Illinois DUI laws, which prosecutors often rely on in courts.
 Section § 625 defines a vehicle as: